Seizure for Forfeiture by Volusia County Sheriff’s Office

 If you prevail during the judicial process, the seized property shall be released immediately to you.
 Under those circumstances, the Volusia County Sheriff’s Office cannot assess any towing charges, storage fees, administrative costs, or maintenance costs against you.
 The court might also require the Volusia County Sheriff’s Office to pay your reasonable attorney fees if you “substantially prevail.”

 At the APH, we can obtain the reports related to the seizure and cross-examine all officers involved.
-Hopefully, you win the seizure, but if not, you can still gather valuable information to help you challenge the seizure during a motion to suppress evidence, a motion to dismiss the complaint for forfeiture or a jury trial on the merits.
+Hopefully, you win the hearing, but if not, you can still gather valuable information to help you challenge the seizure during a motion to suppress evidence, a motion to dismiss the complaint for forfeiture, or a jury trial on the merits.

 Contraband Forfeiture Procedures in Volusia County, FL